DeepRegNet/DeepReg/docs/source/contributing/guide.md

-# Guideline
+# Guidelines

 We welcome contributions to DeepReg.
 Please
-[raise an issue](https://github.com/DeepRegNet/DeepReg/issues/new/choose) to report bugs, request features, or asking questions.
+[raise an issue](https://github.com/DeepRegNet/DeepReg/issues/new/choose) to report bugs, request features, or ask questions.
 For code contribution, please follow the guidelines below.

 ## Setup